MauricioFFJ/Duolingo-AutoPlay/README.md

 node --env-file=.env index.js
 ```

-> Node v20.6.0 or later is needed to use the `--env-file` flag
+> Node v20.6.0 or later is needed to use the `--env-file` flag.

 You can also load the env in the terminal like so: